boriskurikhin/AdventOfCode2019/README.md

 # AdventOfCode2019

-This is where I'll be posting my solutions to the annaual Advent of Code.
+My solutions to the [2019 Advent of Code](https://adventofcode.com/2019).
+All solutions are original, and are written in the Java programming language.

 Day | Part 1 | Part 2
 :------------ | :-------------| :-------------|